k21971/EvilHack/doc/evilhack-changelog.md

 - Make vampire players aware of the #shapechange command at game start
 - Prevent monsters from riding another monster as a steed if the potential steed isn't wearing a saddle
+- Allow all monsters that can wear a saddle or barding to have a chance to spawn wearing them